St Johns Park

 St Johns Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified eight projects that could impact the area significantly due to their potential influence on local infrastructure, major projects, and planning initiatives.
-These include Villawood Town Centre Renewal, Bonnyrigg Estate Renewal - Humphries Precinct (Canvas), 239 Canley Vale Road Development, and Villawood Town Centre Redevelopment Stage 2.
-The following list details those considered most relevant.
+AreaSearch has identified eight infrastructure projects that could impact the area.
+Key projects include: Villawood Town Centre Renewal, Bonnyrigg Estate Renewal - Humphries Precinct (Canvas), development at 239 Canley Vale Road, and Villawood Town Centre Redevelopment Stage 2.

 Professional plan users can use the search below to filter and access additional projects.